jaypipes/ghw/README.md

   resident memory size and some reserved system bits.
 Please note this value is **NOT** the amount of memory currently in use by processes in the system.
 See [the discussion][#physical-versus-usage-memory] about the difference.
+* `ghw.MemoryInfo.TotalUsedBytes` contains the amount of memory the system is currently using.
+If `GHW_COLLECT_USAGE` is not true/on, this value will be `-1`.
+On Linux, this value is calculated by subtracting the sum of free, buffered, cached and slab reclaimable memory from the total amount of usable memory.
 * `ghw.MemoryInfo.SupportedPageSizes` is an array of integers representing the size, in bytes, of memory pages the system supports
 * `ghw.MemoryInfo.Modules` is an array of pointers to `ghw.MemoryModule`